EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

     When using a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, then, if your job creates files on the back-end, you will have to log into the back-end to view your files.

-### Open SSH session to host on which job is running
+### Open SSH session to back-end on which job is running

-For 'Running' jobs, click the 'Host' link to open an SSH session with the host on which the job is running.
+For 'Running' jobs, click the 'Host' link to open an SSH session with the back-end on which the job is running.

 ### Cancel a job